Astros' Hinch: Backstop bust to Series-winning skipper

 ”So I feel old and experienced,” he said.

-He took over a team that went 70-92 and led it to a wild-card berth and its first postseason appearance in a decade in 2015.
+He took over a team that went 70-92 and led it to a wild-card berth and its first playoff appearance in a decade in 2015.
 He melded the young stars with veterans seemingly seamlessly, a combination that led Houston to 101 wins this season, one shy of the team record, a major league-high 21-game division lead and a pair of Game 7 wins in the postseason.

+”It’s really fun to play behind a guy like this,” second baseman Jose Altuve said. ”OK, he trusts me, but if I do something that is wrong or something, he’s going to get out there and let me know.
+But he let us know what we have to do in the best way he could do it.
+Never lies.
+He never disrespects his players.”

-After star slugger George Springer went 0 for 4 with four strikeouts in the opener Hinch called him ”an incredible player” and said ”I don’t really ride the roller coaster with players.”
+After Springer went 0 for 4 with four strikeouts in the opener, Hinch sent his leadoff hitter a text.

-”You have to believe in what they can do, not what they’re doing,” Hinch said. ”If you respond to every bad game or tough game, you’ll bounce these guys around and ruin their confidence in a heartbeat.
-This is one of our best players.
-And there’s no need to panic over a bad night against Clayton Kershaw.”
+”Just said to kind of enjoy this, because this is the best time of our baseball life,” Springer said. ”And he stuck with me.
+He stuck by me.”

-Springer went on to tie the World Series record of five home runs and set the mark for extra-base hits with eight.
-He was named Series MVP.
+Springer sparked the Astros with a leadoff double in Game 7 and went on to tie the World Series record of five home runs and set the mark for extra-base hits with eight while batting .379 with seven RBIs.

 ”For him to have my back, it means the world to me.
 And I’ll always have his back,” Springer said. ”And that just shows who he is.”